cyril-k/rag-eval-mlflow/README.md

 See `rag_pipeline_eval.ipynb` notebook for implementation details.

-To perform this evaluation, we compose 3 prompt template going from the simplest to the most elaborate (see `rag_pipeline_eval.ipynb`).
+To perform this evaluation, we compose 3 prompt templates, going from the simplest to the most elaborate (see `rag_pipeline_eval.ipynb`).
 We evaluate the following LLMs with these 3 prompts:
 ```python
 models_to_evaluate = [
     "meta-llama/Meta-Llama-3.1-8B-Instruct",